Western Correctional Institution

-The Western Correctional Institution is a maximum security state prison for men located in Cumberland, Allegany County, Maryland.
+The Western Correctional Institution is a maximum security state prison for men located in Cresaptown census-designated place, unincorporated Allegany County, Maryland, near Cumberland.
 It opened in 1996 and has an official capacity of 1793.

 Western Correctional Institution is close to two other correctional facilities: the high-tech "hyper max" North Branch Correctional Institution first opened as an extension of Western which, later was officially separated in 2003, and the Allegany County Detention Center.
 A third prison, the Federal Correctional Institution, Cumberland, is located in the same county.

+History

+The grounds of the prison were formerly the location of a plant of the American Cellulose and Chemical Manufacturing Co.
+Ltd, now known as the Celanese corporation.
+The plant closed in 1983 and was later demolished to make way for the construction of the prison.